josehu07/foreactor/README.md

 ![top-lang](https://img.shields.io/github/languages/top/josehu07/foreactor)
 ![license](https://img.shields.io/github/license/josehu07/foreactor)

-Foreactor is a library + plugins framework that enables asynchronous I/O (or more generally, asynchronous syscalls) with Linux `io_uring` in any application.
-Foreactor is transparent -- it allows the integration of `io_uring` into any originally serial application with no modification to application code.
+Foreactor is a library framework that enables asynchronous I/O (or more generally, asynchronous syscalls) with Linux `io_uring` in any C/C++ application.
+Foreactor is transparent -- it allows the integration of `io_uring` into any (perhaps serial) application with no modification to application code.

 This is done by describing the application's critical functions (e.g., LevelDB's `Version::Get`) as **syscall graphs**, a formal abstraction we propose, in plugins.
-Such graph abstraction captures the original execution order of syscalls to be issued by the function and their mutual dependencies.
-If the `foreactor` library gets `LD_PRELOAD`ed when running the application, it automatically hijacks those wrapped functions specified in plugins as well as certain POSIX syscalls, and pre-issues some syscalls ahead of time if the syscall graph says it is safe and benefitial to do so.
+Such graph abstraction captures the original execution order of syscalls to be issued by the function and their dependencies.
+If the `foreactor` library gets `LD_PRELOAD`ed when running the application, it automatically hijacks those wrapped functions specified in plugins as well as POSIX syscalls, and pre-issues some syscalls ahead of time if the syscall graph says it is safe and benefitial to do so.

+TODO paper cite info =)

 ## Prerequisites

 The following kernel version, compiler, and libraries are required:

-- Linux kernel >= 5.10 (we tested with Ubuntu 20.04)
+- Linux kernel >= 5.10 (we tested with Ubuntu 20.04 distribution)
 - gcc/g++ >= 10.2
 - liburing >= 2.1